reactjs/react-rails/README.md

 - [Render components into views and mount them](#rendering--mounting) via view helper & `react_ujs`
 - [Render components server-side](#server-rendering) with `prerender: true`
 - [Generate components](#component-generator) with a Rails generator
+- [Be extended](#extending-react-rails) with custom renderers, transformers and view helpers

 ## Installation